HandMap/GestureDetection/README.md

 Demo: https://www.youtube.com/watch?v=oH0ZkfFoeYU

-This program uses Python 2 and OpenCV 2 to attempt to detect the user's hand gestures.
+This program uses Python 2 and OpenCV 2 (or 3 now) to attempt to detect the user's hand gestures.
 Gestures can be mapped to different actions and new gestures can be trained.

 Currently works best in low lighting with the hand as the brightest portion of the image.